-Join Jim LaPier for an in-depth discussion in this video Drawing tools, part of Up and Running with AutoCAD 360.
+Join Jim LaPier for an in-depth discussion in this video Drawing tools, part of Learning AutoCAD 360.

 - One of the things I like about Auto CAD 360 is you are opening, editing and saving the full dwg file.
 Too often, I find apps and viewers will convert an original file to something new and you'll have to export or convert that file back to the original format when you're done.
 Using the native dwg file means we can use the tools that we're used to like line, circle and rectangle to create new geometry.
 I'm gonna select the line tool here and here, we can see, I have two options under the cursor, line and arc.

 Think of this as the command modifiers in the command line or the options from the demic input tool.
 I can use the up and down arrows to select which tool I want and for now, I'm going to stick with the line command.
 But, I want you to pay attention to the different options you get as you progress through the commands.
 I'm gonna select my first point here and simply start to drag over.
 As I hover around the geometry, I get my familiar object snap points as well as object snap tracking.

 These settings are controlled here for the object snap toolbar.
 Here I can choose the running object snaps that I prefer.
 Notice, as I draw my line, the length value is highlighted.
 This means I can type a specific value for the length of my line.
 I want to make sure that my line is at the proper angle before I press return 'cause when I press return, the line will be drawn at whatever angle is currently being displayed.
 If you want more control of the angle of the line, we have two options.